elandmannEI/ecomprotight/README.md

 **Color variables** – There is a color reference found in docs/tight_color_names.html that shows the color variable names and their hex values.

-**Tighter spacing** – There is a lot of wasted page space in the stock Magento admin theme that forces the user to do unnecessary scrolling.
-The Tight theme tightens up some of that spacing.
+**Tighter spacing** – The stock Magento admin theme is very airy with a lot of wasted screen space that forces the user to do unnecessary scrolling.
+The Tight theme tightens up some of that spacing to make it easier for the admin to navigate.

-**Admin nav** – The spacing on the admin nav columns have been tightened up so sites with many columns in the subnav will be more easily able to see them with scrolling sideways.
+**Admin nav** – The spacing on the admin nav columns has been tightened up.
+If subnav has with many columns it will be more easierto see them without scrolling sideways.

 **Feature or pull requests** are welcome, please open a pull request.